 Be prepared - You will get color everywhere.

 If you want to keep the color in your shirt, spray it with vinegar and iron it.
 Then put it in the dryer on high heat.
 No guarantees though - It still may not stay.

 HAIR - Prepare before the race: If you have light colored or highlighted hair, you may want to oil your hair before the race.
 This will help keep the color from sticking to your hair.
 Coconut or olive oil work best but a good leave-in conditioner will probably do the trick as well.
 Every head of hair is different and will react differently to the color, especially highlighted or colored hair.
 Pink and blue have been known to stain blondes for a few days.
 If you need to insure color free hair hours after the event, wear your hair in a ponytail and wear a hat or bandana.

 Cleaning your hair: Dust any loose powder out of your hair and brush through your hair vigorously.
+We provide a "blow off" station after the race - take advantage of it!
 Rinse out the oil/conditioner you applied before the race with COLD water.
 Wash your hair as you normally would.
 It is not uncommon for hints of some of the color, pink and purple particularly, to stick around for a few washes.
 If your hair is still clinging on to the color, we’ve heard that a mixture of baking soda and blue Dawn dish soap works wonders!

 We suggest wearing sunglasses or swim goggles to keep the powder out of your eyes, and a bandana or dust mask to cover your mouth.

 Though the color will eventually wash out of just about everything, you should not bring expensive clothes, electronics, or items that you don’t want colored.